-Like a lot of other countries, the most common form of public transit in Belgium is the humble bus.
+Like a lot of other countries, the most common form of public transportation in Belgium is the humble bus.
 Whether you find yourself disconnected from the train network or simply traveling into the suburban fringes of the larger cities, chances are a bus will be your best bet.
 Thankfully, buses in Belgium are relatively cheap, accessible, and efficient.

 Bus operators vary depending on your region, but you’ll be able to use your MoBIB card throughout the country.
 If you don’t have a MoBIB card, you can buy a ticket at stations, kiosks, and even on the bus itself, although this is more expensive.

-- An increasing number of buses across the country have free Wi-Fi onboard, allowing you to catch up with any life admin on the go.
+An increasing number of buses across the country have free Wi-Fi onboard, allowing you to catch up with any life admin on the go.

 Coach travel in Belgium

-- Coaches will take comfort breaks at rest stops during longer journeys.
+Coaches will take comfort breaks at rest stops during longer journeys.
 Here, you can buy refreshments and use the restrooms.

 Traveling by metro in Belgium